 The first year or so immediately following the split is a blur of drummers and vocalists, many of them musician friends from the past helping to keep things going.
 For a while on rhythm/2nd guitar was sound engineer/road manager Dick Wilson who has been involved with Egypt from day one.
 Alan and Eric took over on vocal duties and played blues and rock'n'roll numbers, many of which Alan knew from his days with Chuck Berry.
 Despite the lack of any backing and general apathy from record companies, agencies, etc, the band managed to keep on gigging, sometimes under different names, while deciding whether to continue using the name Egypt, as the style & line-up had changed from what it had been.
 In time Eric took over more on vocals, becoming the main vocalist.
 This was the beginning of the transition to the current version of Egypt, in that the circumstances forced a re-invention as a more back-to-the-roots blues/rock three piece, which gradually evolved to include a more progressive blues side and a delta blues side alongside the rockers.

 One thing that very much re-enforced this direction was joining (or in Alan's case re-joining) legendary progressive blues outfit The Groundhogs circa 89 when Tony McPhee needed a backing band for a gig in Liverpool and asked his old bass player Alan if he could 'borrow' his band for the night.
 Eventually Egypt members were to form part of various versions of the 'Hogs for the next ten years or so.
 By this time there had finally been found a regular drummer in Chris Bennett (previously with original Iron Maiden vocalist Paul Dianno).
-All three went into The Groundhogs and continued gigging as Egypt as well (including a few weeks gigs and TV appearance in Dubai) until some time in 91 when Chris left.
+All three went into The Groundhogs and continued gigging as Egypt as well (including a few weeks gigs and TV appearance in the Emirates) until some time in 91 when Chris left.
 More drumming friends again helped to keep Egypt going until the summer of that year.

 It would have been around 92 or 93 that all three, one by one, joined/rejoined The Groundhogs, now and then gigging in Italy, Germany, Switzerland and elsewhere in Europe, apart from the regular UK circuit.
 They can be heard backing Tony McPhee on the Groundhogs album Lost Tapes II, recorded live in Milan in June 94 although it was not released (as the name suggests) until several years later.
 Again both bands were on the go at the same time and several occasions saw Egypt doing an opening set at a Groundhogs gig.